mikealbinson/Beacon/Indicators/oled/README.md

 #oled
 The driver for the SSD1306 oled, built on the libmraa.
-Only the upper level of the driver is documented
+Only the upper level functions to display images are documented.
+There are not currently implementations for anything but displaying images in .png format.

 ##OledDisplay.js
 An upper level manager of the OLED driver--controls deconstructing and passing images to the driver (it's within the oled directory)